apples/utk-acm-cpp-reference/README.md

 # C++ Notes and Tutorials

-All documents in the repository are meant for use in rapid and effective algorithm programming in C++.
+This repository is a quick guide and reference for rapid and efficient algorithm programming in C++.
 Standard containers and algorithms are discussed heavily.